Tour bus service

 A tour bus service is an escorted tour (sometimes a package holiday) or bus service that takes visitors sightseeing, with routes around tourist attractions.
+A Hop-On Hop-Off service runs to a regular schedule and allows passengers to travel between attractions at their own pace.

 Information

 Double-decker buses and open top buses are commonly used, for providing a good view.
 Large coaches are used internationally by tour operators, intercity bus lines and charters, for short and long distance destinations.
 These buses are larger than regular transit buses, with 2 to 4 axles (6 to 10 wheels).